lyteword/kjv/matthew/chapter-28.md

 <sup>8</sup> And they departed quickly from the sepulchre with fear and great joy; and did run to bring his disciples word.

-<sup>9</sup> ¶ And as they went to tell his disciples, behold, Jesus met them, saying, All hail .
+<sup>9</sup> ¶ And as they went to tell his disciples, behold, Jesus met them, saying, All hail.
 And they came and held him by the feet, and worshipped him.

-<sup>10</sup> Then said Jesus unto them, Be not afraid : go tell my brethren that they go into Galilee , and there shall they see me .
+<sup>10</sup> Then said Jesus unto them, Be not afraid: go tell my brethren that they go into Galilee, and there shall they see me.

 <sup>11</sup> ¶ Now when they were going, behold, some of the watch came into the city, and shewed unto the chief priests all the things that were done.